This is the AWS CDK v2 Developer Guide. The older CDK v1 entered maintenance on June 1, 2022 and ended support on June 1, 2023.

 that the grant was successfully applied.

-If a specific grant method isn't available for the particular use case, you can use a generic grant method to
+If a specific grant method isn't available for the particular use case, you can use a generic grant method to define a new grant with a specified list of actions.

 The following example shows how to grant a Lambda function access to the Amazon DynamoDB CreateBackup